 Did you know most (99.9%) of patients seeking help from the Grace Gawler Institute have been negatively influenced by common cancer myths.
-Did you know many have harmed their recovery (or died) by embracing the heavily promoted myths.
+Did you know many have harmed their recovery (or died) by embracing such heavily promoted myths.

 MYTH-INFORMATION as we call it; can be quite harmful (even deadly) to patients.

 NOTE: This page is just one of many myth-buster pages on our site.
 Be informed – See Cancer Fact Checker